Epi-Hab Endowment to Support Students with Disabilities

 Primary aims of the Epi-Hab endowment are to:

-Provide scholarships to USI students.
+- Provide scholarships to USI students.
 Scholarships are awarded each year based upon applicant grades, community service, recommendations, and, most importantly, an essay describing how the student plans to use his or her education to have a positive impact on disability issues.
 The scholarships are limited to students who are registered with Disability Resources.
-(A link to the application is at the bottom of this page) Students registered with Disability Resources will be contacted via email once the scholarship application for the next school year is available.
+Students registered with Disability Resources will be contacted via email once the scholarship application for the next school year is available.